andrehora/jss-code-examples/readme.md

 ## Code example webpages

-- You can find the code examples [here](./code-examples).
+- You can navigate on the code examples [here](./code-examples).
-- You can download all code examples directly [here](https://github.com/andrehora/jss-code-examples/raw/main/code-examples/code-examples.zip).
+- You can also download all code examples directly [here](https://github.com/andrehora/jss-code-examples/raw/main/code-examples/code-examples.zip).

 ## Results